warting/In-App-Update-Compose/README.md

 # In-App update compose

-A way to make in app updates in compose
+A Jetpack Compose implementation for in-app updates in Android applications.

 ## How to include in your project